Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

 The plant-soil analogy aligns with an important focus on stability over mobility.
 The sacroiliac joint is part of a stabilizing system at the very base of the spine, designed to absorb shock along with movement rather than provide mobility and dexterity.

-If we push it toward mobility, at the expense of stability, we’re going against the body’s natural form and function.
+If we push it toward mobility at the expense of stability, we’re going against the body’s natural form and function.
 That can lead to pain, numbness/tingling, and tenderness to the touch.

-1. Avoid doing more than three to five asymmetrical yoga poses in a row.
 If you’ve practiced vinyasa-style yoga with any regularity, you’re familiar with sequences that include many different poses.
 These sequences are often variations on basic Sun Salutation (Surya Namaskar) frameworks.
 Therefore, we practice each sequence on one side of the body and then move to the other side.

 That structure keeps the work on each side of the body even.
 Moving through many poses in one sequence can additionally feel dynamic and just plain fun!